Meet EYN’s Staff

 Helene Wentink – Executive Director

-Helene Wentink joins Empower Youth Network (EYN) as Executive Director.
-Helene brings 30 years of non-profit experience to EYN with a background in administration, fundraising and communication.
+Helene brings 30 years of non-profit experience to EYN with a background in administration, operations, fundraising and communication.
 In her previous leadership roles, she has supported youth education, early learning and early intervention, and community-based housing for adults with intellectual and developmental disabilities (I/DD).
-She holds a B.A. in Communication/Editorial Journalism from the University of Washington and a Master’s in Nonprofit Leadership from Seattle University.
-She most recently served as Director of Operations and Director of Advancement with Community Homes, Inc., ensuring rich, full lives for adults with I/DD.
-Helene also serves on the boards of the Alliance of Eastside Agencies (AEA) and the Eastside Human Services Forum (EHSF).
+She holds a B.A. in Communication/Editorial Journalism from the University of Washington and a Master’s in Nonprofit Leadership (MNLP) from Seattle University.
+She currently serves on the Seattle University MNPL Alumni Board.
+Helene also served on the boards of the Alliance of Eastside Agencies (AEA) and the Eastside Human Services Forum (EHSF).

-Helene has been a member of the Snoqualmie Valley since 1978 and enjoys living in Fall City with her spouse, Mike Truitt along with her chickens, turtle, and pug.
+Helene has been a member of the Snoqualmie Valley since 1978 and enjoys living in Fall City with her spouse, Mike along with her chickens and pugs.
 In her spare-time she enjoys horseback riding, gardening, and Jazzercise.

 In her free time Jami loves to travel, hike, golf and spend time laughing with friends.
 Jami, her husband and their 3 sons have lived in the valley for 12 years.
 Her sons attend the University of Washington, Mount Si High School, and Snoqualmie Middle School.

-Heather Downing is the Youth Success Mentoring Program Manager, a program of the Empower Youth Network.
+Heather Downing previously served in the role of Youth Success Mentoring Program Manager and is now the Director of Programs and Impact.
 She has worked in non-profit management over 4 years, volunteer management over 8 years and with schools over 11 years.
 Heather brings with her a wealth of people skills, organization and compassion.

 She successfully led two district levy campaigns for Riverview School District.
 Heather is a supporter and active leader working with community youth groups that include 4H and United States Pony Club.
 Heather held a board position during Duvall Co-Op preschool’s first year.